PowerLedger/powr/docs/src/wallet-guide/hardware-wallets/ledger.md

 Below is a full example.
 First, an address is viewed at a certain keypair URL.
 Second, the balance of that address is checked.
-Lastly, a transfer transaction is entered to send `1` SOL to the recipient address `7cvkjYAkUYs4W8XcXsca7cBrEGFeSUjeZmKoNBvEwyri`.
+Lastly, a transfer transaction is entered to send `1` PLBC token to the recipient address `7cvkjYAkUYs4W8XcXsca7cBrEGFeSUjeZmKoNBvEwyri`.
 When you hit Enter for a transfer command, you will be prompted to approve the transaction details on your Ledger device.
 On the device, use the right and left buttons to review the transaction details.
 If they look correct, click